iricigor/InstallModuleFromGit/Docs/Get-GitModule.md

 It will download (\`git clone\`) specified repository to temporary directory and analyze it.
 By default, it will delete this temporary copy, but if needed, it can be kept.

-Cmdlet searches for module manifest ( .psd1) file or if that is not found for module (.psm1) file itself.
+Cmdlet searches for module manifest ( .psd1) file.
+If that is not found, then it searches for module (.psm1) file itself.

 ## EXAMPLES